hmrc/hmrc-mongo/MIGRATION.md

 Dates are worth a special mention.
 Codecs are already provided for Java time, allowing their use directly in filters/updates.
 However, they do not exist for jodatime, you will have to use `Codecs.toBson` with the `uk.gov.hmrc.mongo.play.json.formats.MongoJodaFormats` in scope.
 We recommend migrating to use java time.

+## UUIDs

+MongoDB is able to serialize UUIDs as binary values for greater storage efficiency and index performance.

+However, it's important to be aware that there are two different formats in which the Mongo Java driver encodes UUIDs as BSON.

+The first is the legacy binary subtype `0x03` UUID encoding.
+Values of this type will appear as `LUUID`, `Legacy UUID` or `BinData(3, "...")` in Mongo database tools like Robo 3T and Mongo Compass.

+The second is the new binary subtype `0x04` UUID encoding.
+Values of this type will appear as `UUID` or `BinData(4, "...")` in Mongo database tools like Robo 3T and Mongo Compass.

+There is a new binary subtype because in the past, different Mongo drivers used different binary encodings for UUIDs of subtype `0x03`, which caused problems in multi-language environments.
+As a result a new standardised binary subtype `0x04` for UUIDs was created, which uses a common encoding in all Mongo drivers.

+This means that if your service currently uses binary UUIDs and you are migrating to **hmrc-mongo**, then you must be aware of which encoding your service currently uses.

+If you do not configure the UUID encoding to match your existing data, queries which filter by UUID will fail to find any data that was written prior to migrating to **hmrc-mongo**.
+If you are forced to back out your migration to **hmrc-mongo**, any new data that was written after the deployment of the new code will not be able to be found once the changes are backed out.

+Once you know which representation your service uses, you can provide a `new UuidCodec(UuidRepresentation.STANDARD)` or `new UuidCodec(UuidRepresentation.JAVA_LEGACY)` as part of the `extraCodecs` for your repository.

+If your service uses the legacy UUID encoding, when declaring Play JSON `Format`s for your types, you must either import `uk.gov.hmrc.mongo.play.json.formats.MongoLegacyUuidFormats.Implicits._` or extend the `MongoLegacyUuidFormats.Implicits` trait.

+If your service uses the new UUID encoding, when declaring Play JSON `Format`s for your types, you must either import `uk.gov.hmrc.mongo.play.json.formats.MongoUuidFormats.Implicits._` or extend the `MongoUuidFormats.Implicits` trait.

+If your service is a new service with no existing production data, or if the service has never previously used UUID values in its data models, you can safely use `UuidRepresentation.STANDARD` and `MongoUuidFormats.Implicits`.

+It's possible that your service writes UUIDs to the database as `String` values, in which case you do not need to use the `MongoUuidFormats` provided by this library at all.
+The default Play Framework UUID `Format`s already encode UUIDs correctly for your service.

 #### Nothing

 If you come across: